 See how SAP is supporting the 17 United Nations Sustainable Development Goals and helping to end poverty, protect the planet, fight diseases, and ensure prosperity for all by 2030.

-In September 2015, world leaders adopted the United Nations Sustainable Development Goals.
-The goals aim to improve billions of lives around the world, but solving the problems facing our planet is complicated.
+In September 2015, world leaders adopted the United Nations Sustainable Development Goals (SDGs - also called UN Global Goals).
+The goals aim to improve billions of lives around the world by 2030.
 The responsibility to embrace collaboration and innovate with purpose to create a world without poverty, a healthier planet, and a just, peaceful society must be shared globally.

 Our vision is to help the world run better and improve people’s lives.
 As a global leader, we stand for this higher purpose beyond economic success.
 Our pledge is to use our extensive resources to make a positive global impact.

-We help countries, private and public sector organizations, and everyday citizens control risk, achieve regulatory compliance, use resources efficiently, and innovate new business models in the digital economy.
-Our solutions help eradicate slavery from supply chains and document every living creature on the planet to protect endangered species.
-Experts use our data visualizations and analytics to help end deforestation, promote environmental awareness, and improve the quality of life everywhere.
-SAP software is helping to predict and prevent disasters, eliminate gender inequality, and educate people who have never had the chance to enter a classroom.
+We help countries, private and public sector organizations, and everyday citizens control risk, achieve regulatory compliance, use resources efficiently, and innovate new business models to thrive in the digital and experience economy.
+Our solutions help eradicate slavery from supply chains, propel a zero waste and circular economy, eliminate gender inequality, and educate people who have never had the chance to enter a classroom.

 Digital transformation can build a sustainable digital economy, ensure the future of work, and improve life for all around the world.
 Read more